oracle-livelabs/oci-migration/ebs-extend-logginganalytics/ingest/ingest.md

   c.
 Click **Create**

-  d. on the right click the three dots in the row of our agent key we just created.
+  d.
+On the right click the three dots in the row of our agent key we just created.

   e.
 Click `Download Key to File`